Before You Start: Decide How to Segment Your Users

 Public networks can be searched for and joined by anyone.

 Private networks are invite-only.
-Users can join via a manager-provided join link or can be added manually by a system administrator.
+Users can join via a manager-provided join link, via email domain association, via joining one of this network’s subnetworks, or can be added manually by a system administrator.

-If you are strongly targeting your users with high-value incentives and are able to give some additional effort toward network management, using private networks and making sure that relevant users are in the correct networks for the incentives they qualify for can be a powerful tool.
+If you are strongly targeting your users with high-value incentives and are willing to give additional effort toward network management, using private networks to make sure that relevant users are in the correct networks for the incentives they qualify for can be a powerful tool.
 You’ll want to review the list of users periodically and update.